JonathanCai/2048/README.md

 ## Requirements

 * Java7+
-* Spring4+: spring3 is suitable
+* Spring3+
 * Hibernate3.6+
 * Bootstrap3.2+
 * MySQL5+
+* HSQL1.8+
 * Tomcat7+

 ## Quick Run

-1. Download the war file
-  * `mvn jetty:run` and open the http://localhost:8585
+* Download the project and run `mvn jetty:run` and open the http://localhost:8555
-  * Configure to a Tomcat
+* Download the war and deploy to a local Tomcat and open the configured host

 ## Project Setup